wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-use-snapshot-manager.md

 ### Console accessibility

-The StorSimple Snapshot Manager user interface supports the accessibility features provided by the Windows operating system and the Microsoft Management Console (MMC), as well as some StorSimple Snapshot Manager–specific keyboard shortcuts.
+The StorSimple Snapshot Manager user interface supports the accessibility features provided by the Windows operating system and the Microsoft Management Console (MMC), as well as some StorSimple Snapshot <!-- deleted by customization Managerâspecific --><!-- keep by customization: begin --> Manager–specific <!-- keep by customization: end --> keyboard shortcuts.

 - For a description of the Windows accessibility features, go to [Keyboard shortcuts for Windows](https://support.microsoft.com/kb/126449).

-- For a description of the MMC accessibility features, go to [Accessibility for MMC 3.0](https://technet.microsoft.com/library/cc766075.aspx)
+- For a description of the MMC accessibility features, go to [Accessibility for MMC <!-- deleted by customization 3.0](https://technet.microsoft.com/zh-cn/library/cc766075.aspx) --><!-- keep by customization: begin --> 3.0](https://technet.microsoft.com/library/cc766075.aspx) <!-- keep by customization: end -->

 - For a description of the StorSimple Snapshot Manager accessibility features, go to [Keyboard navigation and shortcuts](#keyboard-navigation-and-shortcuts).